+9.3.6 Cost and size are the two primary variables to consider in defining affordable workspace, and these are both influenced by the type of workspace to be provided - which in turn is related to the occupant that the space will be marketed towards, usually determined by the economic clusters in the locality.

+Cost

+- 9.3.7 In this context, 'affordable' would be defined as rent and service charges (excluding business support services) that are either: - less than 80% than comparable local market rates for a period of 5-years per occupant; or - a sliding scale of 60% of local market rates from years 1 to 2; and 80% from years 3 to 5.

+The Council will also consider alternative suggestions made by developers

-- 9.3.5 Cost and size are the two primary variables to consider in defining affordable workspace, and these are both influenced by the type of workspace to be provided which in turn is related to the occupant that the space will be marketed towards, usually determined by the economic clusters in the locality. - 9.3.6 Cost - 9.3.7 An affordable workspace is a workspace provided where rent and service charges, excluding business support services, are less than 80% on average at least 20% less than comparable local market rates for a 5-year lease term per occupant the duration of a lease (although it is noted that, for some sectors and locations, much reduced rents may be needed to render them affordable to target occupiers).
-While a level of 80% of local market ratesrents may be acceptable in some cases, the Council's preference is for a sliding scale of 60% of local markets ratesrents from years 1 to 2; and 80% from years 3 to 5; and 90% thereafter, subject to negotiation.
-A sliding scale is preferred as it will allow a larger rent relief during the initial stages of a company's development which will reduce as a companybusiness matures and is likely to be able to pay higher rents.
-This will also enable a more seamless transition to market level rent at the end of the periodlease. - 9.3.8 As aforementioned, what is defined as 'affordable' will vary depending on the location and the type of workspace provided.
-Rents alone vary considerably across the borough.
-Furthermore rents can rise considerably in a short space of time.
+- 9.3.8 A sliding scale is preferred as it will allow a larger rent relief during the initial stages, which will reduce as a business matures and is likely to be able to pay higher rents.
+This will also enable a more seamless transition to a market level rent at the end of the lease. - 9.3.9 What is defined as 'local market rate' will vary depending on the location and the type of workspace provided.
+Market rates can rise considerably in a short space of time.
+For the purpose of this Policy, 'local market rates' will be defined by: - Use Class comparison - Havering borough comparison or (if sufficient comparator premises do not exist in the borough) across the Thames Gateway corridor